-I’m not one for making resolutions, but I do know that I’ll be painting a lot in the coming months, as I have a show scheduled at Archival Gallery in September.
-I’ll be showing paintings alongside work by Laureen Landau, which I really couldn’t be looking forward to more.
+I’m not one for making resolutions, but I do know that I’ll be painting a lot in the coming months, as I have a September show scheduled at Archival Gallery in Sacramento CA. I’ll be showing paintings alongside work by Laureen Landau, which I really couldn’t be looking forward to more.

 I’ve also recently done some mixed-media construction work, of which I’ve done very little in the past.
 Artistically, this put me in foreign territory, which I enjoyed.
 Besides being satisfying in themselves, these pieces have opened up possibilities for my painting.